DynamicsAndNeuralSystems/catchaMouse16/README.md

 ## Python

 The wrapper needs to be build with linked C library before being importable into some python code.
 Installation procedure for Python 2 and Python 3 are given below.
+(If there is a permission denial try with 'sudo')

 ### Install in Python 2
 Copy the following command and run it inside the 'Python' directory